RaulPPelaez/UAMMD/docs/Interactor/PairForces.rst

 Usage
 -------

-PairForces is created as any other :ref:`Interactor` module.
-Some :ref:`Potentials` are offered by UAMMD in the source :code:`Interactor/Potential/Potential.cuh`.
+PairForces is created as any other :ref:`Interactor` module, but it needs an additional argument in the constructor with a :cpp:any:`Potential` encoding the specific inter particle interaction.
+Some :ref:`Potentials <Potential>` are offered by UAMMD in the source :code:`Interactor/Potential/Potential.cuh`.

 .. code:: c++